Rod Pampling wins Boeing Classic as one contender after another misses chances

-SNOQUALMIE — Moments after the Boeing Classic ended, a Boeing 777 did a flyover at the Club at Snoqualmie Ridge.
+SNOQUALMIE — Moments after the Boeing Classic ended, a Boeing 777 did a flyover at The Club at Snoqualmie Ridge.

 It was about the only thing Sunday afternoon at the golf course that went as predicted.